 For more general information on requesting and receiving support payments, feel free to check out FindLaw's child support section.
 You may also want to consider retaining a lawyer who is familiar with the various processes and procedures involved in filing for child support in your state.

 Raising children, especially after a breakup, is one of the hardest challenges for parents trying to pick up the pieces on their own.
 Courts understand these challenges whenever they consider child support, as this is one way to ensure that non-custodial parents fulfill their obligations toward the care of their children.
-An experienced family law attorney can ensure that your rights are protected and can be your strongest advocate with the court.
-Get in touch with one today and receive a free initial case evaluation.
+If your child is not getting child support, or you need to modify an order, an experienced family law attorney can ensure that your rights are protected.